KhalilHammod/KhalilHammod/README.md

 ## 🧠 What I Focus On

 - 📈 **Statistical Inference**
-Confidence intervals, hypothesis testing, and p-values — with growing interest in both **frequentist** and **Bayesian** approaches to uncertainty and inference.
+Confidence intervals, hypothesis testing, p-values, and modeling — with growing interest in both **frequentist** and **Bayesian** approaches to uncertainty and inference.

 - 🤖 **Supervised Machine Learning**
   Linear/logistic regression, neural networks, tree-based models, evaluation metrics